-“I get excited about the aesthetics of objects and how they affect space.
-Dancers, screens, bags of topsoil, 60-foot strings of elastic, VR-headsets, inanimate or animate; I’m interested in shaping the space by moving what’s in it.
+I get excited about the aesthetics of objects and how they affect space.
+Dancers, screens, bags of topsoil, 60-foot strings of elastic, VR-headsets and virtual objects, inanimate or animate; I’m interested in shaping the space by moving what’s in it.
 Textures, depth, and the malleability of objects displace space and inform the space between.
 When combining a human body and inanimate objects I’m interested in the contrast that informs similarities.
-The expression of a human face, the personality and human imperfection that makes this moment unique.
-To highlight the contrasts between the ephemerality of moving space between bodies and objects, I often create improvisational and choreographic algorithms and/or tasks that keep the environment generative and allow humanness of the performer’s choices to come ot the surface during performance.
+The expression of a human face, the personality and human imperfection that make this moment unique.
+To highlight the contrasts between the ephemerality of moving space between bodies and objects, I often create improvisational and choreographic algorithms and/or tasks that keep the environment generative and allow humanness of the performer’s choices to come to the surface during performance.
 I do not use technology to overshadow or discount the effort, sweat, and resilience I value in dance practice but to enhance the bodily facility and forefront new ways of sensing and moving.“